On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics: Introduction

 \section{Introduction}

-The large-scale structure contains valuable information of our Universe, including the evolution history, composition and primordial physics, which can be extracted from statistical measurement of observed samples.
-Consequently, the study of LSS has largely been focusing on understanding the statistical properties of various cosmic fields \cite{Peebles1980book,BCGS12review}.
-Due to the gravitational non-linearity, these fields become non-Gaussian at later time almost regardless of their initial conditions.
-The same non-linearity also complicates the theoretical calculation of these quantities, e.g. via the perturbation theory (PT) \cite{Peebles1980book,BCGS12review,GGRW86,JB94,MSS92}.
+The large-scale structure contains valuable information about our Universe, including the evolution history, composition, and primordial physics, all of which can be extracted from the statistical measurement of observed data.
+Consequently, the study of LSS has mainly been focusing on understanding the statistical properties of various cosmic fields \cite{Peebles1980book,BCGS12review}.
+However, gravitational non-linearity renders the field non-Gaussian and complicates the theoretical calculation with the perturbation theory (PT) \cite{Peebles1980book,BCGS12review,GGRW86,JB94,MSS92}.
 The standard perturbation theory does not converge at non-linear scales after these quantities , e.g. the density contrast $\delta$, become non-perturbative \cite{CS06a}.
-Numerical simulation is certainly the most powerful and reliable tool in these regimes, but the computational cost is still the bottleneck for practical application to cosmological constraints at this moment, although attempts have been made to accelerate the calculation \cite{Coyote10,Coyoteext14}.
-In addition, it provides less physical insights than analytical studies.
-Therefore, as the existing and upcoming large-scale surveys require higher and higher accuracy for describing the statistics of LSS, enormous efforts have been made to achieve this goal.
-In Eulerian space, the renormalized perturbation theory (RPT) \cite{CS06a,CS06b,CSB12,CS08BAO} and its general extension, i.e. the Gamma expansion \cite{BCS12}, has been shown to obtain reasonable accuracy with modest numerical cost \cite{BCS08,CSB12}.
-In Lagrangian space, some resummation techniques have also been developed \cite{Matsubara08,OTM11} and further improved to incorporate redshift distortion, clustering bias and non-Gaussian initial conditions \cite{Matsubara08bias,Matsubara12,WS12pert,Matsubara14}.
-However, even with so many sophisticated techniques, the agreement with simulation is still not satisfactory \cite{CWP09}.
-Moreover, despite valuable physical insights PRT and related approaches have provided, they are not perfect for calculating equal time correlation as they violate Galilean invariance, and result in only a partial resummation of large-scale modes, whose effect is cancelled in a more systematic treatment \cite{AP12,BGK13}.
+As the large-scale surveys require higher and higher accuracy for describing the statistics of LSS, enormous efforts have been made to achieve this goal.
+In Eulerian space, the renormalized perturbation theory (RPT) \cite{CS06a,CS06b,CSB12,CS08BAO} and its general extension, i.e. the Gamma expansion \cite{BCS12}, has been shown to obtain reasonable accuracy with a modest numerical cost \cite{BCS08,CSB12}.
+In Lagrangian space, resummation technique have also been developed \cite{Matsubara08,OTM11} and further improved to incorporate redshift distortion, clustering bias and non-Gaussian initial conditions \cite{Matsubara08bias,Matsubara12,WS12pert,Matsubara14}.
+However, even with these sophisticated techniques, the agreement with simulation is still not satisfactory \cite{CWP09}.
+Moreover, despite valuable physical insights these techniques have provided, they are not perfect for calculating equal time correlation as they violate Galilean invariance, and result in only a partial resummation of large-scale modes, whose effect is cancelled in a more systematic treatment \cite{AP12,BGK13}.